How To Make Lemon Soap at Home: Easy DIY Soap Recipe

 • Lemon Essential Oil

-• Lemon zest (optional, for gentle exfoliation)
+• Lemon zest (Optional, to give a mild exfoliation)

-• Vitamin E Oil
+• Vitamin E oil

 • Silicone soap mold